 - Interventional studies designed to test the safety and effectiveness of a wide range of new treatments, such as inhaled antibiotics to drugs that target the primary defect in CF.

 - Observational studies, which contribute to our understanding of CF and the effect of various factors on health and wellness – for example, risk factors for bacterial infection or the association between genetic factors and illness.

 - Outcome measure studies to improve our ability to accurately assess the effects of new treatments – for example, improved detection of pulmonary function changes in infants or tools for home monitoring of patient symptoms.

 See what research studies we have going on and are open for participation.

 Make a Difference: Take Part in a Clinical Trial

 CF is one of the most common chronic lung diseases in children and young adults.
 Most children with CF are diagnosed by age 2; however, some are not diagnosed until age 18 or older.

-Clinical trials are imperative to the battle against – and the understanding of – CF. However, they can’t take place unless people with CF volunteer to take part.
+Clinical trials are imperative in the battle against CF and our understanding of the disease.
+However, they can’t take place unless people with CF volunteer to take part.
 If you or a child you know is interested in participating in a clinical trial, please speak with your CF physician or contact one of our research coordinators.